-This leaflet tells you about some things that you must, and must not do when you are completing coursework.
+This document tells you about some things that you must and must not do when you are completing your work.

-Before you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.
+When you submit your work for marking, the awarding body will normally require you to sign an authentication statement confirming that you have read and followed the regulations.

-If there is anything that you do not understand, you must ask your teacher or lecturer.
+If there is anything that you do not understand, you must ask your teacher.